kaushik-naskar/BattleShip/README.md

 player with totalHits == 0 wins

+When ever an unexpected condition is met CustomExceptiom is thrown

 NOTE: Results starting with Your are the hits made by the computer and the coordinates are generated randomly using Random